Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Frontend

   - Implement filter functionality, after Davis completes it
-  - cache step 3 result from step2
+  - cache step 2

 - Backend

-  - download ( Generate pdf through pdfkit)
-  - cache the images given to you and pass them as a prop to step 3 from step 2
   - Add testing to backend

 - Infra-relatedish
-  - Change docker images for frontend and backend
   - Somehow get this out there, either do some magic with Trafeik and Docker Swarm or consider Dokku for backend
   - Otherwise docker-compose
+  - Remember to chage ports when you use docker-compose, frontend needs to go to port 80 and not 8000

 # Advice